wireapp/wire-server/src/understand/federation/architecture.rst

 The `Federator` also implements the authorization logic for incoming requests and acts as intermediary between the `Federation Ingress` and the internal components.
-The 'Rederator' will, for incoming requests from other backends (forwarded via the local :ref:`Federation Ingress <federation_ingress>`):
+The `Federator` will, for incoming requests from remote backends (forwarded via the local :ref:`Federation Ingress <federation_ingress>`):

-#.
-Discover the backend domain claimed by the other backend,
+#. :ref:`Discover <discovery>` the mapping between backend domain claimed by the
+   remote backend and its infra domain,
+#. verify that the discovered infra domain matches the domain in the remote
+   backend's client certificate,
 #. if enabled, ensure that the backend domain of the other backend is in the
    :ref:`allow list <allow-list>`,
 #. normalize and sanitize the :ref:`path component <federator-component-api>` of